-Clients can refer themselves to see one of our Counsellors.
+Clients can refer themselves to see one of our Psychologists.
 Appointments can be made by telephoning AusPsych on the number provided.
-They may be asked a brief description of the nature of the problem (for example work, or personal), and whether they would prefer to see a male or a female Counsellor.
+They may be asked a brief description of the nature of the problem (for example work, or personal), and whether they would prefer to see a male or a female Psychologist.

 Clients may be referred to AusPsych by another health professional, such as a GP, Psychiatrist, Paediatrician, Physiotherapist, Chiropractor, Nurse, or Rehabilitation Provider.
 AusPsych requires a copy of the referral letter, outlining the reason for the referral, before the first appointment.